jones1008/docker-lampose/README.md

 #### Xdebug remote connection to server:
-To debug an application from a remote server in your local IDE do the following (on the example of project `bti-brandschutz-dev` available at https://dev.bti-brandschutz.de):
 > **Warning**: this is currently untested for server xdebug versions `>= 3.X`.
-You may need to adjust some more xdebug variables.
-In this case, this may help: https://xdebug.org/docs/upgrade_guide
+> You may need to adjust some more xdebug variables.
+> In this case, this may help: https://xdebug.org/docs/upgrade_guide

+To debug an application from a remote server in your local IDE do the following:
 1. Make sure your docker container are running
 2. Enable xdebug extension on the server.
 Here with example from Hetzner: